-Squirrels, snakes and other climbing animals are a leading cause of power disruptions in the United States.
-Substation incursions are a huge problem, and it’s not getting any better:
+Squirrels, snakes, birds, and other animals are a leading cause of power disruptions in the United States.
+Substation power outages are a huge problem, and it’s not getting any better:

 Responsible for the greatest number of substation outages across the U.S., squirrels enter substations in search of shelter and warmth—and possess the instinct to remember the best nesting sites.
 Their sheer numbers make them the greatest threat to substation security.

 Snake outages are all too common in the south and southwest regions of the U.S. Snakes enter substations in search of warmth and are often undeterred by products and techniques designed to bar entry to other animals.

 Birds regularly compete with squirrels as the leading cause of substation outages.
 Besides the complication of birds coming in contact with sensitive substation components, the acidic nature of bird dropping build-up corrodes expensive equipment, becomes conductive with moisture, and contains harmful bacteria.

 Raccoons are excellent climbers and notoriously curious—a threatening combination that has resulted in substation outages across their North American habitat.